Azure/azure-linux-extensions/Diagnostic/README.md

 - Ubuntu 12.04 and higher
 - CentOS 6.5 and higher
 - Oracle Linux 6.4.0.0.0 and higher
-- openSUSE 13.1 and higher
+- (OpenSUSE 13.1 and higher support temporarily unavailable, will be revived in next release)
 - SUSE Linux Enterprise Server 11 and higher
 - Debian 8 and higher (7 not supported due to its low GLIBC version)
 - RHEL 6.7 and higher